neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

 ### Install NeoContractPlugin

-Open Visual Studio 2017 and click `tool` -> `extensions and Updates`，click `online`on the left column, search NEO and install NeoContractPlugin (the process must be completed online).
+Open Visual Studio 2017 and click `tool` -> `extensions and Updates`，click `online`on the left column, search Neo and install NeoContractPlugin (the process must be completed online).

 ![3_download_and_install_smart_contract_plugin](assets/3_download_and_install_smart_contract_plugin.jpg)